fishcus/KAP-manual/en/security/integrate_with_3rd_um.en.md

    }
    ```

    - The *init()* method is used to do some initialization operations.
 This method must be annotated with *@PostConstruct*.
-In this template, we created two users.
+In this sample, we created two users.

    - *The listUsers()* method is used to return all users, and the return value of this method is a collection of *ManagedUser*. *ManagedUser* contains several key attributes:
      - username: username